-Joe Biden Adviser Symone Sanders Says Climate Debate Is ‘Dangerous Territory’
+Joe Biden Adviser, Symone Sanders, Says Climate Debate Is ‘Dangerous Territory’

 As of now, CNBC reports that 10 candidates have qualified for the fall Democratic presidential debates in September and October: former Vice President Joe Biden; Sen. Bernie Sanders; Sen. Elizabeth Warren; Sen. Kamala Harris; former Rep. Beto O’Rourke; former HUD Secretary Julian Castro; South Bend, Indiana, Mayor Pete Buttigieg; Sen. Amy Klobuchar; and businessman Andrew Yang.

-Washington Gov. Jay Inslee, Rep. Eric Swalwell former Colorado Gov. John Hickenlooper, Rep. Seth Moulton, and former Sen. Mike Gravel have suspended their campaigns.
+Washington Gov. Jay Inslee, Rep. Eric Swalwell, former Colorado Gov. John Hickenlooper, Rep. Seth Moulton, and former Sen. Mike Gravel have suspended their campaigns.

 Democratic National Committee votes against allowing 2020 candidates to participate in a climate change debate https://t.co/pwXz46v7V7 pic.twitter.com/7uqNcjv43u